Samuel Stanley, President

 A distinguished biomedical researcher, Stanley was one of the nation’s top recipients of support from the National Institutes of Health (NIH) for his research focusing on enhanced defense against emerging infectious diseases.
 He is an expert in the biological mechanisms that cells employ when responding to infectious agents.

-Stanley has served as chair of the National Science Advisory Board for Biosecurity, which advises the U.S. government on issues related to the communication, dissemination, and performance of sensitive biological research.
+Stanley has served as chair of the National Science Advisory Board for Biosecurity, which advises the U.S. government on issues related to sensitive biological research’s communication, dissemination, and performance.
 He was a member of the National Advisory Allergy and Infectious Diseases Council at the NIH and a member of the NIH director’s Blue Ribbon Panel on the National Emerging Infectious Diseases Laboratories.
 He also served as an ambassador for the Paul G. Rogers Society for Global Health Research and has received an honorary doctorate in science from Konkuk University in South Korea.